 ✓ Minor issues can escalate quickly if ignored

-Insurance is an ongoing ownership cost that changes over time.
+Insurance is an ongoing ownership cost that changes throughout a vehicle’s life.
 Premiums are influenced by more than just driving history.

 ✓ Vehicle value, safety systems, and repair costs affect premiums

-✓ Insurance costs may change as vehicles age
+✓ Insurance costs may shift as vehicles age

-✓ Coverage needs often evolve once a vehicle is paid off
+✓ Coverage needs often change once a vehicle is paid off

-Insurance should be reviewed periodically as part of overall ownership planning.
+Insurance should be reviewed periodically as part of a broader ownership cost strategy.

 How long a vehicle is owned plays a critical role in determining cost efficiency.
 Short-term and long-term ownership strategies produce very different financial outcomes.